swimmingly/swimmingly.github.io/_pages/other/individualism.md

 Collectivism mystically views society as the moral agent.
 It views an individual as provisional, or illusory, or as a mere cell in the larger "whole" of society.
 The individual has no will, no rights.
 The life, motility, and possessions loosely associated with him belong to the state.

 This is all a lie.
 There is no collective entity.
 One cannot live for others.
 So it is a denial of what is.
-It does not uphold the collective.
+It does not uphold a non-existent collective.
 It denies and violates the rights of the individual.
 It does not help others.
 It gets people to deny and destroy themselves.

-The Vatican has operated by Satanic power through the Jesuits and nobility of Europe; communism in Russia and China; fascism in Germany, Italy, and Japan; and Islam in the Middle East.
+The Vatican has operated by Satanic power through the Jesuits and nobility of Europe; communism in Russia and China; fascism in Germany, Italy, and Japan; and Islam in its territories.
 This amounts to a billion murdered in cold blood over two millennia.
 Not to mention the murders by civilizations from the East and from before Christ.

 #### deception